kcm2/ab/references/angelbeatshd.rst

 -----------

 * Emlia asks why Iwasawa is there and she replies "it's obvious" and to congratulate them on their graduation and to get Hisako back.
 * Both Hisako and Emlia are confused.
-Emlia says that Iwasawa is also a 3rd year and will be graduating aswell.
+Emlia says that Iwasawa is also a 3rd year and will be graduating as well.
 Iwasawa says she's most likely not leaving.
 Emlia is confused.
 * Yuri (with a guitar) and Shiina arrives.
-Hisako is suprised, Iwasawa explains that they have been practising for a while.
+Hisako is surprised, Iwasawa explains that they have been practising for a while.
 Hisako and Iwasawa talk for a minute about Araki.
 * They start playing Crow Song.
-* Via a walkie talkie, Yusa tells Yuri that Kanade is approching the cafeteria.
+* Via a walkie talkie, Yusa tells Yuri that Kanade is approaching the cafeteria.
 Yuri leaves it to the SSS.

 Chapter 70
 -----------